9 Uses For Old Garden Hoses

 Bucket Handle Grips

 Make carrying a bucket so much easier and more comfortable.
-Take and old section of hose and split down the middle, then slip the hose over the handle of the bucket.
+Take an old section of the hose and split it down the middle, then slip it over the bucket handle.

 Blade Protector